AzureAD/microsoft-authentication-extensions-for-dotnet/docs/keyring_fallback_proposal.md

 4. Create a cache helper using `.WithLinuxPlaintextFile` using a file path that comes from either:
 - a well known env variable, e.g. LINUX_DEV_TOOLS_TOKEN_CACHE
 - if LINUX_DEV_TOOLS_TOKEN_CACHE is not set, default to a well known location

+#### Important note about signaling API

+Some consumenrs of the library are using the event `CacheChanged`.
+While not all extensions expose this event, all extension need to ensure the event is triggered.
+This is done via a `FileWatcher` mechanism as follows:

+- on Windows, encrypted data is persisted to `Config.CacheFileName`
+- on Mac, data is stored in KeyChain.
+A dummy 1 byte is written to `Config.CacheFileName`
+- on Linux, data is persisted EITHER in KeyRin or in `Config.CacheFileName`.
+To maintain the signaling semantics, a dummy 1 byte will be written to a file named
+`Config.CacheFileName` + '.signal'